nodejs/admin/npm-management.md

 ## Publishing new packages

-To publish a new npm package, send a request to nodejs/admin, pinging TSC.
+To publish a new npm package, open an issue in nodejs/admin, pinging TSC.
 Publishing a new package follows the same rules as [creating a new GitHub repository][]